 “Failure to disclose all necessary information or to provide false information regarding myself or any of my dependants may lead to information being passed to the police or other agencies for investigation.
 Note that failure to supply the required information may result in your application for support being refused.”

 Specific questions are asked about financial resources available to the applicant, on this form.

 Quality of decision making on support applications has been a significant obstacle, particularly in relation to the destitution test.
-Between 1 April and 30 June 2019 the Asylum Support Tribunal allowed 59% of the appeal cases where the client was represented by lawyers from the Asylum Support Appeals Project (ASAP) (80% of cases) and remitted a further 10% back to the Home Office to retake the decision.
+Between 1 April 2019 and 31 March 2020 the Asylum Support Tribunal allowed 66% of the appeal cases where the client was represented by lawyers from the Asylum Support Appeals Project (ASAP) and remitted a further 9% back to the Home Office to retake the decision.

 Emergency support: Section 98 Support